nichoth/ssb-field-guide/README.md

 ### ssb-client

 [ssb-client](https://github.com/ssbc/ssb-client) can be used to connect to an sbot running in a separate process.
 There are some important configuration bits that your client needs, `caps.shs` and `caps.sign`.
 These determine which network your client connects to.
 By setting these you can do tests and development on a separate network.
+SHS stands for [secret handshake](https://github.com/auditdrivencrypto/secret-handshake).
+There is a [whitepaper](http://dominictarr.github.io/secret-handshake-paper/shs.pdf) about it too.

 Setting `caps.shs` makes gossip connections not occur with peers that have a different shs key.